smizell/python-googleplay/README.md

 links to screenshots.

 Also, this currently only pulls the results from the first page.
-Reason is this is used to find information for an app and not for displaying search results.
+Reason is this is used to find information for an item and not for displaying search results.

 ## Installation